 Thanks to its many borders, there’s a lot of stuff on offer in Switzerland.
 French, German and Italian cuisine are up for grabs here.
 There’s the German rosti (a big, fried potato pancake), suisse-romande (cheese fondue), raclette, as well as gnocchi and risotto.

-The thing is with Switzerland… It’s not particularly that the food is expensive.
+The thing is with Switzerland… it’s not that the food is particularly expensive.
 It’s more the case that it’s just so expensive to eat out all the time.
 You might find yourself scrimping on a budget, and not eating healthily.
 So here are some tips to eat safely in Switzerland.

 - Let’s put that expensiveness in context.
 Switzerland is home to the most expensive McDonald’s in the world.
 This won’t be a cheap eat in Switzerland, so avoid.
-Unless you want some kind of strange bragging rights.

 - We’d suggest you go for a family-run restaurant.
 This is almost always tasty, authentic, traditional and will more than likely be more welcoming than any other establishment.